raacker/raacker.github.io/_posts/2019-04-16-generate-executable-file-from-python-script-using-pyinstaller.md

 tags:
     - [Python, Windows]
 toc: true
+excerpt: Generate executable file from python script.
+You also can enable UAC as default!
 ---

 If you have a python script but you don't want to make your users (or non technical customers) life such hard dealing with python compiler, you can just simply generate exe file for them.